ShakaTry/cursor-rules-mdc/examples/advanced-usage/README.md

       if (existingUser) {
         return res.status(409).json({
           success: false,
-          message: 'User already exists with this email' });
+          message: 'User already exists with this email', });
       }